apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump pleads not guilty of plotting to overturn election loss**
+**Apple revenues fall for third straight quarter as company invests heavily in AI**

-You can read more about it [here](https://www.reuters.com/legal/trump-appear-court-charges-that-he-tried-overturn-election-2023-08-03/).
+You can read more about it [here](https://www.theguardian.com/technology/2023/aug/03/apple-revenues-fall-third-straight-quarter).

 ## Requirements
 - Python 3.8